smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `announcedUrl`: URL broadcasted by the device  - `announcementPeriod`: Period between announcements in milliseconds  - `availability`: Specifies the time intervals in which this interactive service is available, but this is a general information while Smart Spots have their own real availability in order to allow advanced configurations  - `bluetoothChannel`: Bluetooth channels where to transmit the announcement  - `coverageRadius`: Radius of the spot coverage area in meters  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSmartPointOfInteraction`:   - `seeAlso`:   - `signalStrength`: Signal strength to adjust the announcement range  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSmartPointOfInteraction`:   - `seeAlso`: list of uri pointing to additional resources about the item  - `signalStrength`: Signal strength to adjust the announcement range  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
 Required properties
-- `announcedUrl`  - `announcementPeriod`  - `availability`  - `bluetoothChannel`  - `id`  - `signalStrength`  - `type`  ## Data Model description of properties
+- `announcedUrl`  - `announcementPeriod`  - `availability`  - `bluetoothChannel`  - `id`  - `signalStrength`  - `type`
+Smart Spots are devices which provide the technology which allows users to get access to smart points of interaction so that they can obtain extra information (infotainment, etc.), provide suggestions (suggestions mailbox, etc.) or generate new content (co-creation, etc.).
+The data model contains resources to configure the interaction service such as the broadcasted URL (typically shortened), the period between broadcasts, the availability of the service, transmission power depending on the area to be covered, etc.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml